IlyaZu/lesser-remnants/README.md

 This is a necessary sacrifice to make the kind of changes I want to make.
 If you are playing this game as changes come out consider finishing a session before pulling changes.

+## Requirements

+The project is developed using the latest JDK (not necessarily the latest LTS JDK!).
+This may lag somewhat, from time to time, but if something doesn't compile the first port of call should be to check for JDK updates.

 ## Binaries

 There is currently no built, pre-packaged distribution of this game.